Taxon: Prunus mexicana S. Watson

 2011.
 Prunus (Rosaceae).

-In: FNA Editorial Committee, Flora of North America.
+9: in press In: FNA Editorial Committee, Flora of North America.

 9: in press.